Snow Buddies

 Snow Buddies is a 2008 American adventure comedy film and the second installment in the Air Buddies series.
-It was released on DVD on February 5, 2008.
+It was released on DVD by Walt Disney Studios Home Entertainment on February 5, 2008.
 The film takes place in the fictional town of Ferntiuktuk, Alaska.

 It is the final installment in the series to feature Buddy himself as well as any characters from the Air Bud films.